pga03/docs-first-discovery/src/documents/speakText.md

 **File:** `panels.js`

-Allows users to turn on/off the text to speech.
+Allows users to turn on/off the text-to-speech.
 This component uses [Yes/No](yesNo.md) Panel as a base grade so it has the same component structure as Yes/No Panel in terms of the model, options, selectors and dependencies.